Ramanathapuram railway station

-Ramanathapuram railway station is a railway station serving the town of Ramanathapuram in Tamil Nadu, India.

-The station is a part of the Madurai railway division of the Southern Railway zone and connects the city to various parts of the state as well as the rest of the country.
+Ramanathapuram railway station (station code: RMD) is an NSG–3 category Indian railway station in Madurai railway division of Southern Railway zone.
+It serves the town of Ramanathapuram, located in Ramanathapuram district of the Indian state of Tamil Nadu.
+It is the junction point for Virudhunagar and Tirunelveli rail routes.

 Location and layout

 The railway station is located off the Railway Feeder Rd, MSK Nagar, Pasumpon Nagar of Ramanathapuram.
 The nearest bus depot is located in Ramanathapuram while the nearest airport is situated 120 km away in Madurai.